Kvitova out of French Open with arm injury

-Petra Kvitova has withdrawn from the French Open ahead of her opening match on Monday due to an arm injury.

-Two-time grand slam champion Kvitova had been due to face Sorana Cirstea in the first round, but she announced her "really tough decision" just hours before she was due on Court Suzanne Lenglen.
+The two-time grand slam champion was set to face Sorana Cirstea in the first round, but she announced her "really tough decision" just hours before she was due on Court Suzanne Lenglen.

-The world number six retired from her last-16 match at the Internazionali d'Italia earlier this month and revealed on Monday she had been playing through pain in recent weeks.
+The world No.6 retired from her last 16 match at the Internazionali d'Italia earlier this month and revealed on Monday she had been playing through pain in recent weeks.

-A scan on Sunday confirmed the Czech star would need to skip Roland Garros.
+A scan 24 hours earlier confirmed the Czech star would need to skip Roland Garros.

-Kvitova post on Twitter: "I'm so disappointed to have to announce my withdrawal from Roland Garros.
+Kvitova posted on Twitter: "I'm so disappointed to have to announce my withdrawal from Roland Garros.

 "I've had pain in my left forearm for a few weeks and, last night, an MRI confirmed a grade two tear, which unfortunately could get a lot worse if I play today.